Gizra/elm-debouncer/README.md

 - Debouncing vs. throttling.

-  Do we want to wait for the inputs to "settle" before emitting anyhing, or should we emit on an interval while the debouncer is "in progress."
+  Do we want to wait for the inputs to "settle" before emitting anything, or should we emit on an interval while the debouncer is "in progress."

 Considering these three questions together, there seem to be three intervals